Evangelin-Ruth/Saturday-ass/README.md

 }
 ```

-## Write a Java program to remove all of the elements from a hash set
+## 4.Write a Java program to remove all of the elements from a hash set
 ```
 import java.util.HashSet;
 public class Ques4 {